How more data can hurt: Instability and regularization in next-generation reservoir computing: Discussion

 Here we have shown how more data can induce instability when learning unknown dynamical systems.
 We focused on next-generation reservoir computing, a simple but powerful framework recently introduced to complement the standard reservoir computing paradigm \cite{gauthier2021next}.
 We showed that the data-induced instability observed in NGRC does not come from overfitting the flow map.
 Instead, it has to do with instabilities along auxiliary dimensions transverse to the flow map.
 Finally, we linked such instabilities to the fact that training with increasing amounts of data at fixed regularization can lead to under-regularized models.
 Motivated by this observation, we proposed simple fixes either by increasing regularization strength in proportion to data size or by introducing the right amount of noise.

-Similar instabilities can be found in other high-dimensional machine-learning models.
-For example, in network reconstruction problems, adding ``unnecessary'' features to the model can also create transverse instabilities \cite{NOVAES2021132895}.
-In other contexts, the instability might be hidden due to the large number of hyper-parameters.
-For instance, traditional reservoir computers (echo-state networks) \cite{pathak2017using,lu2018attractor,grigoryeva2018echo,carroll2019network,carroll2020reservoir,patel2021using,wikner2021using,rohm2021model,flynn2021multifunctionality,barbosa2021symmetry,kim2021teaching,gottwald2021combining,ma2023novel,gonon2023approximation,kong2023reservoir,kong2024reservoir,li2024higher,yan2024emerging} have additional hyper-parameters to guarantee stability of the reservoir dynamics.
-In particular, it is a good practice that the recurrent network has a spectral radius smaller or equal to one.
-This guarantees a contraction along the reservoir dynamics, which for some classes of reservoir systems is enough to guarantee echo state property \cite{Grigoryeva_2019}.
-This is different from NGRC, where the readout matrix needs to ``deal by itself'' with potential instabilities in the NGRC dynamics.
+{ Similar instabilities can arise in other high-dimensional machine learning models that involve solving a linear regression with an ill-conditioned feature matrix.
+For instance, in network reconstruction problems, adding “unnecessary” features can result in ill-conditioning \cite{NOVAES2021132895}.
+Traditional reservoir computers (e.g., echo-state networks) \cite{pathak2017using,lu2018attractor,grigoryeva2018echo,carroll2019network,carroll2020reservoir,patel2021using,wikner2021using,rohm2021model,flynn2021multifunctionality,barbosa2021symmetry,kim2021teaching,gottwald2021combining,ma2023novel,gonon2023approximation,kong2023reservoir,kong2024reservoir,li2024higher,yan2024emerging} also exhibit ill-conditioned matrices \cite{Dutoit_2009_regularization} that affect dynamical stability.
+For example, \cite{lu2018attractor} reports a failure to reproduce the correct Lyapunov exponents without regularization.
+However, the source of ill-conditioning in RCs differs from that in NGRC.
+Traditional RCs do not explicitly use past states of the system as features; instead, the dynamics emerge from the evolution of the reservoir states.
+The stability of these dynamics is typically controlled by the spectral radius of the reservoir’s internal weight matrix.
+Setting the spectral radius less than one ensures a contraction in the reservoir state space, which, for some classes of systems, guarantees the echo state property \cite{Grigoryeva_2019}.
+Moreover, hyperparameters like the spectral radius and regularizer parameter are often tuned in an optimization method to maintain stability during testing, hiding such data-induced instability. } This is different from NGRC, where the readout matrix needs to ``deal by itself'' with potential instabilities in the NGRC dynamics.
 Thus, the benefit of NGRC in reducing the computational cost of optimizing in higher dimensional hyper-parameter space requires a proper regularization scaling.